 If you’re heading to Hawaii in the USA and wanting to visit multiple islands, you’ll soon realise that you’ll need to fly between the islands.
-While a ferry service has operated at times in the past, and still operates to the smaller islands of Molokai and Lanai off Maui, these days the only way to get between the large islands in Hawaii is by plane, unless you embark upon a cruise.
+While a ferry service has operated at times in the past, and still operates to the smaller islands of Molokai and Lanai off Maui, these days the only way to get between the major islands in Hawaii is by plane, unless you embark upon a cruise.

 Flying with Hawaiian Airlines

 The first airline you’re likely to consider is Hawaiian Airlines.
-They’re the most prominent airline in Hawaii, plus they also connect Hawaii to many other destinations, in North America, Asia and the South Pacific.
+They’re the most prominent airline in Hawaii, plus they also connect Hawaii to many international destinations, in North America, Asia and the South Pacific.
 Hawaiian Airlines also probably offers the highest number of routes, or at least the most number of interisland flights.

-- Direct flights from Honolulu (Oahu) to Kahului (Maui), Kailua-Kona and Hilo (Big Island), and Lihue (Kauai)
+- Direct flights from Honolulu (Oahu) to Kahului (Maui), Kailua-Kona and Hilo (Hawaii Island, or the Big Island), and Lihue (Kauai)

 - Direct flights from Kahului (Maui) to Honolulu (Oahu), Kailua-Kona and Hilo (Big Island), and Lihue (Kauai)

 - Direct flights from Kailua-Kona (Big Island) to Honolulu (Oahu), Kahului (Maui) and Lihue (Kauai)

 On the most popular routes, such as Honolulu to Kahului, flights are as regular as every 30 minutes.
-The price of flights varies greatly throughout the day, with the flights at the most popular times of day being up to twice the price of the off-peak flights.
+The price of flights varies greatly throughout the day, with the flights at the most popular times of day being twice the price or more of the off-peak flights.

-Note that when flying with Hawaiian Airlines, no check-in luggage is included.
-Although the carry-on allowance of one carry-on bag up to 25 pounds plus an additional personal item that can be as large as a backpack (as long as it fits under the seat in front) is quite generous.
+When flying on Hawaiian Airlines interisland flights, no check-in luggage is included.
+However, the carry-on allowance of one carry-on bag up to 25 pounds plus an additional personal item that can be as large as a backpack (as long as it fits under the seat in front) is quite generous.